 Equipment and Tools for Small-Scale Intensive Crop Production

 This publication focuses on equipment and tools for intensive crop production on a small-scale commercial farm.
-It details equipment and hand tools for soil preparation, planting, and weed management.
-The use of appropriate equipment and tools, both in terms of size and practicality, can increase production efficiency and profits while minimizing the disturbance to soil and to plant health.
-A list of further resources and tool and equipment suppliers is included.
+It details equipment and hand tools for soil preparation, planting, weed management, and harvesting.
+The use of appropriate equipment and tools, both in terms of size and practicality, can increase production efficiency and profits while minimizing disturbance to soil and to plant health.
+Lists of further resources and tool and equipment suppliers are included.

 Seeding and Planting